FairportRobotics/scouting-app-rn/README.md

 **Axios**
 https://axios-http.com/docs/intro

-**Store**
-zustand

-Using AsyncStorage (https://react-native-async-storage.github.io/async-storage/docs/install) to persist.
-This is not the fastest, but it works and it's less maintenance than SQLite direct.

 **Azure REST**
 Unable to use the Azure SDK dues to unresolved issues with an incompatible library that cannot be patched.
 Expo doctor still complains.
 So, I've found a solution that uses REST.
 It's bare-bones but it works.